-Indoor farming startup Bowery raises $6.3 million from investors including ‘Top Chef’ Tom Colicchio
+Indoor farming startup Bowery raises $7.5 million from investors including ‘Top Chef’ Tom Colicchio

 Now part of Nielsen, Gracenote has unified its video, music and sports databases

-As pollution, extreme weather, and over-population threaten the viability of large, outdoor farms, a startup called Bowery Farming Inc. has raised $6.3 million in venture funding to grow food indoors, even in the middle of a city.
+As pollution, extreme weather, and over-population threaten the viability of large, outdoor farms, a startup called Bowery Farming Inc. has raised $7.5 million in total venture funding to grow food indoors, even in the middle of a city.
 The startup’s high-tech approach uses robotics, LED lighting, computer vision, sensors and data analytics to grow leafy greens with no pesticides and very little water indoors.

 Bowery generates revenue from selling its greens, including different kinds of lettuce, kale, spinach, basil and others, wholesale to restaurants and groceries.
 The company claims that its technologies let it grow 365 days a year, producing 100 times more leafy greens than a traditional outdoor farm occupying the same-sized footprint, all using 95% less water.

-Note: Updates: The company originally disclosed a $6.3 million funding round to TechCrunch.
-Bowery now says it has raised $7.5 million in total venture funding to-date.
-We updated our headline and story with the new number.Featured Image: boweryfarming.com